Tether Seeks to Boost Peer-to-Peer Payments on Telegram by Expanding Dollar, Gold Stablecoins to TON Network

 The Open Network is a decentralized layer-1 network initiated by Telegram but operating independently since the company abandoned development due to regulatory concerns.
 The ecosystem has seen rapid growth lately with incentives for onboarding Telegram users, boosting the number of monthly active addresses to over 1.7 million from less than 100,000 six months ago, according to blockchain data by Tonstat.
 Telegram also recently switched to the network's native token, toncoin (TON), from euros as a payment for its advertisement platform.

-The TON token has risen 18% over the past 24 hours and tripled in price this year, boasting a $25 billion market capitalization.
+The TON token was up earlier in the day, then tumbled as much as 15% following the news.
+It's still up 7% over the past 24 hours and tripled in price this year, boasting nearly a $25 billion market capitalization.

 While Telegram's crypto wallet supports various blockchains for deposits and withdrawals, "to encourage the adoption of TON, trading fees are substantially reduced," Halil Mirakhmed, chief operating officer of Wallet in Telegram, told CoinDesk.
 "Within the Ton Space ecosystem only USDT on TON is available, streamlining the user experience for those invested in the TON ecosystem," he added.

-Note: UPDATE (April 19, 14:18 UTC): Updates TON price action following the announcement.